by Michael Maciel

 - Relax.
 When I was a teenager, I was into alpine ski racing.
 You wouldn’t believe how slippery snow can be when it turns into ice, especially when you’re skittering across a steep slope of it at sixty mph.
 Next to strong leg muscles, controlled relaxation is the most important acquired skill.
 If your upper body gets tense, it becomes impossible to maintain balance and control, regardless of how strong you are.
 Similarly, when you’re walking on icy pavement, relax your shoulders and let them drop.
 This lowers your center of gravity and keeps your weight over your feet, making you less likely to fall.
 Spiritually, it works the same way: When we try to carry the weight of the world on our shoulders, we tense up.
 Rapid changes can throw us.
 Also, the smooth muscles in our bodies, like the ones in our stomach and small intestine, react to stress in a way that we cannot immediately control.
 They have a mind of their own, and like a tortoise with its head pulled back into its shell, they will not relax until the coast is clear.
 Just telling yourself to relax is not enough.
 The body has to be trained over time to relax, through practice and repetition.

 - Find a way to serve others.
 In water pumps, there is a component called a “check valve.”
 It’s a spring-loaded valve that lets the water flow in one direction only.
 We all need an activity in our lives that employs the spiritual equivalent of a check valve.
 This means giving one hundred percent without getting something back.
 The keywords here are giving and one hundred percent.
 Giving means giving something of value, such as your time or your money.
 (Compliments, promises, and pats on the back don’t count.)
-One hundred percent means that you can’t give to some and not to others.
-No room for prejudice and bias here.
-Like the rain that falleth on the just and the unjust alike, you have to give freely, without thought of return.
+One hundred percent means that you give to everyone, not just those you like—no room for prejudice and bias here.
+Like the rain that falleth on the just and the unjust alike, you have to give freely without thought of return.
 Serving and gratitude go hand in hand.
 Whereas gratitude dissolves resistance, self-forgetting service brings that resistance right up to the surface and into the light where you can do something about it.
 So simple, so fast, and so elegant.

 - Change the past.
 Everyone has a story to tell, and the stories are usually loaded with drama.
 So and so did this; so and so did that.
 And now I’m a mess because of it.
 But these are just stories.
 The actual events are like the lines of the drawings in a child’s coloring book; we’re the ones who add the color, and sometimes it gets very messy.
-Unfortunately, the drama is too deeply imbedded for us to do much about it.
-It’s like a bad program in a computer—only a skilled technician should attempt to change it.
+Unfortunately, the drama is too deeply embedded for us to do much about it.
+It’s like a bad computer program—only a skilled technician should attempt to change it.
 God is that technician.
 Ask God to change the story.
-The events will stay the same, but the story you tell yourself about them work for you instead of against you.
+The events will stay the same, but the story you tell yourself about them will work for you instead of against you.

 We do not need exotic and complicated spiritual practices to cultivate our spiritual energies.
 Everything we need is already within us.
 By simplifying our approach and our understanding of spiritual principles, we can achieve greater health, a higher consciousness, and a clearer conscience.
 The oracles of Delphi had it right: “WoMan, know thyself.”
 After all, what good is a spiritual practice if you can’t live it every day?